HomeBlog › Back Pain Relief

 Myth: “If a stretch hurts, it means it’s working.”

-Fact: Pain is not a success signal in pregnancy; stop and switch to smaller, smoother ranges of motion.
+Fact: Pain is not a success signal in pregnancy.
+Switch to smaller, smoother ranges of motion.

 FAQ: pregnancy back pain relief